MvO-Codurance/my-world-clock/README.md

 ## To Do
 - [ ] Deployment
   - [x] Change web api project to use Azure Functions
-  - [ ] Change web project to be an Azure Static Web App
+  - [ ] Change web project to be an ASP.NET Core web app hosting Angular SPA
   - [ ] Deploy to Azure using Terraform
 - [ ] Security (using AzureAD)
   - [ ] Sign-up via Google